-There are several other amendments and interpretations that are issued, but not yet effective, up to the date of issuance of the Fund's financial statements.
+There are other several amendments and interpretations that are issued, but not yet effective, up to the date of issuance of the Fund's financial statements.
 In the opinion of the Fund's Board, these will have no significant impact on the financial statements of the Fund.
 The Fund intends to adopt those amendments and interpretations, if applicable.

-Notes to the Financial Statements For the Year Ended 31 December 2021 (Amounts in Saudi Arabian Riyals)
+Notes to the financial statements For the year ended 31 December 2021 (Amounts in Saudi Arabian Riyals)

-4.1 New standards, interpretations and amendments (continued)

-4.1.1 New standards, amendments to standards and interpretations
+- 4 SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - 4.1 New standards, interpretations and amendments (continued) - 4.1.1 New standards, amendments to standards and interpretations